-The UA Libraries subscription to RefWorks will end on February 28, 2021.
-All users who want to keep citations and PDFs stored in RefWorks must transfer them to an alternate citation manager by February 28, 2021.
-For more information on transitioning to another product - please click on "RefWorks" in the left side navigation.
+The UA subscription to RefWorks ended on February 28, 2021.
+All users who wanted to keep citations and PDFs stored in RefWorks had to transfer them to an alternate citation manager by February 28, 2021.

 About Citation Management Tools

 What are Citation Management Tools?